eisen-ai/eisen-docs/source/index.rst

 - Easy to contribute to

-We have subdivided eisen in several sub-packages:
+We have subdivided Eisen in several sub-packages:

 - Eisen meta-package (installs everything) `pip3 install eisen`